missing-semester-cn/missing-semester-cn.github.io/index.md

 title: The Missing Semester of Your CS Education
 ---

-**Note: this site is under construction for the 2020 offering of this IAP class.**

 Classes teach you all about advanced topics within CS, from operating systems to machine learning, but there’s one critical subject that’s rarely covered, and is instead left to students to figure out on their own: proficiency with